Constitutional reforms of Sulla: Sulla's constitution

 Many newer studies from 1971 onwards "support the interpretation of [Sulla's] reform programme as a new republic rather than a restoration".
 The reforms "were dressed up as a return to traditional Roman practice [but] many were nothing of the sort"; "Sulla was definitely not trying to 'turn back the clock', let alone to any particular period in Roman history".

 The rigidly legalised constitution, based on a system of laws enforced by senatorial courts, that Sulla put forward "did not correspond to the Roman experience of a traditional republic... based on deliberation in the senate, debate in front of the people, and on elaborate rituals of compromise and consensus building in both settings".
-It, however, was also not an ideologically consistent set of reforms, acting ad hoc to address various different issues identified in the state.
+It was also not an ideologically consistent set of reforms, acting ad hoc to address various different issues identified in the state.